bediger4000/postorder-tree-traversal/README.md

 # Reconstruct binary search trees

 I subscribe to a "daily coding problem" email list.
-They send out one interview question from a technical interview of a desirable company to work for.
+Every day, they send out one interview question from a technical interview of a desirable company to work for.
 The sent me this: